Price:

 ASAGAYA TANABATA FESTIVAL

 The Asagaya Tanabata Matsuri, or “Star Festival”, is one of the major Suginami summer features.
-It has been held in the Pearl Center Shopping Street near Asagaya station at the beginning of every August since 1954.
+It has been held in the Pearl Center Shopping Street near Asagaya Station at the beginning of every August since 1954, starting at that time with the idea of getting people to enjoy the shopping street even in Tokyo’s harsh, humid summer.

-About 1 kilometer long, the covered arcade shopping street is filled with lots of inventive hanging decorations, which are all hand-made mainly using papier-mâché.
+About 700 meters kilometer long, the covered arcade shopping street is filled with lots of hanging decorations.
+There are colorful streamers which flow beautifully in the wind and are the more traditional Tanabata style.
+Asagaya’s specialty, however, are the inventive hanging sculptures all hand-made mainly using papier-mâché.
 They are cute, funny, colorful and unique, and you could visit many times during the 5-day period and still not get tired of looking at them.
-Animated characters are very popular and many people take photos to capture them, since every year has different decorations!
+Anime characters are very popular and many people take photos to capture them, since every year has different decorations.
+You may want to share your favorites on your preferred social media platform.

 During the festival, many food and drink street vendors line the streets.
-You can enjoy shopping and Japanese old fashioned festival activities, such as goldfish scooping and more.
+You can enjoy shopping and Japanese old fashioned festival games, such as goldfish scooping and more, making the event a great family activity.
+It is also popular with couples or groups of friends, often who enjoy the festival clad in yukata, a summer-type of kimono.

 The Making of Papier-Mâché Decorations